department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/post-service.md

 <div class="va-introtext">

-If you have a disability that’s related to your military service but didn’t appear until after you ended your service, you can file a postservice claim for disability benefits.
-[File a claim now](/disability-benefits/apply/).
+If you have a disability that’s related to your military service but didn’t appear until after you ended your service, you can file a postservice claim for disability benefits. <br> [File a claim now](/disability-benefits/apply/).

 </div>